zzulueta/mslearn-ai-agents/Instructions/02-build-ai-agent.md

     ```
    python -m venv labenv
    ./labenv/bin/Activate.ps1
-   pip install python-dotenv azure-identity azure-ai-projects
+   pip install -r requirements.txt azure-ai-projects
     ```

 1. Enter the following command to edit the configuration file that has been provided: